-Worldbuilding is one of the most distinctive elements of fantasy writing.
+Worldbuilding is one of the most distinctive elements of fantasy and science fiction writing.
 It’s what separates the genre from all others.

-You can also find some of the best tips and advice available, discover sources of inspiration, and the answers to some burning questions.
+You can also find some of the best tips and advice available, find a questionnaire to help prompt your ideas, discover lots of sources of inspiration, and the answers to some burning questions.

 Choose A Chapter